Hostelling International USA: History

-The first American youth hostel was opened in Northfield, Massachusetts in 1934 by Monroe and Isabel Smith, and American Youth Hostels was born.
+During a trip to Europe, Monroe and Isabel Smith learned of Hostelling after meeting Richard Schirrman, founder of the concept of youth hostels.
+The first American youth hostel was opened in Northfield, Massachusetts, in 1934 by Monroe and Isabel Smith, and American Youth Hostels was born.
+According to the AYH Knapsack, a series of pamphlets published by American Youth Hostels, their mission was to "“To help all, especially young people, to a greater knowledge, understanding, and love of the world by providing for them Youth Hostels, bicycle trails, and foot paths in America, and by assisting them in their travels here and abroad.”

 Within a year, a network of more than 30 hostels was operating throughout New England.
+Franklin D. Roosevelt was named honorary president of AYH in 1936, and endorsed the organization by saying, “This was the best education I ever had, far better than schools.”
 Josephine and Frank Duveneck opened Hidden Villa, California's first youth hostel in 1937 in a rural setting with hiking trails 35 mi south of San Francisco.
 In 1947 a preaching Quaker minister, Leslie "Barry" Barret and his wife, Winnifred, turned a rundown New England farm into a rustic retreat center and youth hostel and called it Friendly Crossways.
 Like Hidden Villa, Friendly Crossways attracted groups promoting peace and social justice.
 When Hidden Villa dropped out of the HI-USA system in 2010, Friendly Crossways became the longest continually operating hostel in the US.

-Pre-war European political currents overshadowed much of the international movement in the late 1930s.
-During the war, parts of the European youth hostel system still continued to operate, as well as a small network of AYH hostels.
-Britain expanded its own hostel network, while Australia and New Zealand started their associations.

-The end of the war brought a time of worldwide rebuilding and reflection.
-International youth travel was embraced by governments as a way of encouraging interaction and understanding, and avoiding future conflict.
+After World War II, international youth travel was embraced by governments as a way of encouraging interaction and understanding, and avoiding future conflict.
+John D. Rockefeller incorporated AYH as a nonprofit organization in 1948 after joining AYH as president.